keboola/component-generic/README.md

 }
 ```

+### Timeout

+Optional parameter which allows you to define maximum timeout for each request.
+If not set, uses default requests value: None.

+Possible values: (int, float)
+For more information, refer to [requests docs](https://requests.readthedocs.io/en/stable/user/advanced/#timeouts).

 ## User Parameters

 In this section you can defined user parameters to be used in various contexts, e.g. passwords.
 This is also the place